Nikea/historydict/README.md

-# History
+# HistoryDict

-History is a light weight mapping backed by sqlite which remember the history of values.
+HistoryDict is a light weight mapping backed by sqlite which remember the history of values.
 The intent is for tracking relatively complex configurations.